Maby, MAVENCLAD patient since 2019.

 • Risk of cancer (malignancies).
 You should follow healthcare provider instructions about screening for cancer.

 • MAVENCLAD may cause birth defects if used during pregnancy.
-Females must not be pregnant when they start treatment with MAVENCLAD or become pregnant during MAVENCLAD dosing and within 6 months after the last dose of each yearly treatment course.
+Women must not be pregnant when they start treatment with MAVENCLAD or become pregnant during MAVENCLAD dosing and within 6 months after the last dose of each yearly treatment course.
 You should stop treatment with MAVENCLAD and contact your healthcare provider right away if you become pregnant during treatment with MAVENCLAD.

-• For females who are able to become pregnant:
+• For women who are able to become pregnant:

 • Your healthcare provider should order a pregnancy test before you begin your first and second yearly treatment course of MAVENCLAD to make sure that you are not pregnant.

-• Use effective birth control (contraception) on the days on which you take MAVENCLAD and for at least 6 months after the last dose of each yearly treatment course.
+• Ask your healthcare provider which contraceptive method is right for you.
+Women and men being treated with MAVENCLAD should use effective birth control (contraception) on the days on which they take MAVENCLAD and for at least 6 months after the last dose of each yearly treatment course.

 Do not take MAVENCLAD if you: